Please contact a GDA agent for information.

 Click on the topic name to see other speakers tagged with this topic.

-Andrew Busch Economist, 1st Chief Market Intelligence Officer US government
+Andrew Busch Economist, Public Policy & Market Expert, 1st Chief Market Intelligence Officer US government

 Andrew Busch was the first Chief Market Intelligence Officer (CMIO) for the U.S. government at the Commodity Futures Trading Commission (CFTC).
 As CMIO, he was charged with improving and enhancing the government’s understanding of the markets.
 Andy provided briefings to White House, US House and US Senate staffers on a wide range of issues including the economy, stock market direction, interest rates and China's influence on the global commodity markets.